guoxuesong/deepstacks/README.md

 'relu': add a extra NonlinearityLayer with nonlinearity=relu, the default relu is rectify.

-'watch': [layer, target, eq], add a watchpoint represent eq(layer,target), see deepstacks/lasagne/implment.py for detail.
+'watch': [equal_to, name, eq], add a named watchpoint represent eq(curr_layer,equal_to), see deepstacks/lasagne/implment.py for detail.

-'equal': [layer, target, eq], add a constraint represent eq(layer,target), see deepstacks/lasagne/implment.py for detail, see exaples/lasagne/3.constraint.py for usage.
+'equal': [equal_to, name, eq], add a named constraint represent eq(curry_layer,equal_to), see deepstacks/lasagne/implment.py for detail, see exaples/lasagne/3.constraint.py for usage.